learn-ballerina/learn-ballerina.github.io/src/best_practices/best_practices.md

-# Ballerina Best Practices Guide
+# Ballerina best practices guide

 Welcome to the Ballerina best practices guide!

 This guide is opinionated and not Ballerina's official documentation.
 You won't find a list of every Ballerina syntax and standard library usage help here.
 Rather, you'll find a concise list of highly recommended options.
 The list is growing!

-## Project Best Practices
+## Project best practices

 How to use Ballerina's features to create clean, effective code organized properly in the file system.